 The Decision to Pursue a Career in Dentistry

-Dentistry is ranked #2 in The 100 Best Jobs for 2020 by U.S. News and World Report and ranked #1 in Best Healthcare Jobs.
+Dentistry is ranked #10 in the 100 Best Jobs for 2023 by U.S. News and World Report and is ranked #4 in Best Healthcare Jobs.
 According to the U.S. Bureau of Labor Statistics, overall employment of dentists is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
 The demand for dental services will increase as the population ages and as research continues to link oral health to overall health.

 Dentistry is a vital healthcare profession that specializes in oral health.
 Dentists prevent, diagnose and treat oral disease.
 In addition to general check-ups, dentists monitor the growth and development of the oral cavity and adjacent structures.
 As highly trained professionals, dentists prevent tooth decay, gum or gum related disease, and preform procedures such as filling a tooth, tooth extraction, and cleaning and polishing teeth.

 Dentistry provides its practitioners the prospects of an income greatly above the national average.
 The U.S. Bureau of Labor Statistics lists the median annual wage for dentists at $164,010 in May 2020.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $79,670, and the highest 10 percent earned more than $208,000.
 In May 2020, the median annual wage for all workers was $41,950.

 The level of education, academic standards and clinical training required to earn a Doctor of Dental Medicine (DMD) or a Doctor of Dental Surgery (DDS) degree, is on par with those of medical schools.
 After a four-year program leading to a DMD or DDS, dentists may specialize within the field of dentistry, begin private practice, or prepare for careers in public health, academic dentistry, or research.